kbsheets/multicast_setup/README.md

 ## Acknowledgments

-* This code is an automation of techniques and approaches from various net sourcs
+This code is an automation of techniques and approaches from various net sources

   Including:
     * https://jupfaf.net/index.php?article10/multicast-between-virtual-machines-in-virtualbox